 If errors occur when processing the HTTP POST request, the NF service consumer shall send an HTTP error response as specified in clause 6.1.7

-Editor's Note: Error / redirection cases and the related status codes are FFS.
+Editor's Note: The complete list of Error cases and the related status codes are FFS.

+If the NF service consumer received one or more MBS PCC rules from the PCF, and the validation of all these MBS PCC Rules was unsuccessful, the NF service consumer shall reject with an HTTP "400 Bad Request" status code with the response body including the MbsErrorReport data structure.
+Within the MbsErrorReport data structure, the NF service consumer shall include the "error" attribute containing the "cause" attribute of the ProblemDetails data structure set to "MBS_PCC_RULE_PERMANENT_FAIL" or "MBS_PCC_RULE_TEMP_FAIL" and the "mbsRuleReports" attribute to report the MBS PCC rule status of the affected MBS PCC rules.

+Editor's Note: The handling of predefined rules is FFS.

 5.2.2.3.3 PCF initiated MBS Session Policy Association Termination

 Figure 5.2.2.3.3-1: MBS Session Policy Association termination request